VIDEO: Bonnie G refloated and relocated

 VIDEO: Bonnie G refloated and relocatedWritten by Nick Blenkey

 An incident that began on October 4 with the rescue of 12 people from a vessel that grounded half a mile south of the Cyril E. King airport in St. Thomas, U.S. Virgin Islands during Tropical Storm Phillippe, has reached a successful conclusion.
-The vessel, the 195-foot Vanuatu-flagged RO/RO cargo vessel Bonnie G, originally delivered in 1981 as an OSV, has been refloated and relocated.
+The 195-foot Vanuatu-flagged RO/RO cargo vessel Bonnie G, originally delivered in 1981 as an OSV, has been refloated and relocated.
 It is now safely moored at the Crown Bay Sandfill dock in St. Thomas.

 That came after a 26-day saga played out during the peak of the hurricane season, during which efforts to mitigate any possible pollution threats included offloading fuel from the grounded vessel to three large tanks mounted on the aft deck of the Harvey Gulf International Marine offshore supply vessel Harvey Challenger, which had been brought in from Port Fourchon, La.